What is Afterload?

 As shown in the figure, an increase in afterload shifts the Frank-Starling curve down and to the right (from point A to B), which decreases stroke volume (SV) and at the same time increases left ventricular end-diastolic pressure (LVEDP).
 The basis for this is found in the force-velocity relationship for cardiac myocytes.
 Briefly, an increase in afterload decreases the velocity of fiber shortening.
 Because the period of time available for ejection is finite (~200 msec), a decrease in fiber shortening velocity reduces the rate of volume ejection so that more blood is left within the ventricle at the end of systole (increased end-systolic volume).
 In contrast, a decrease in afterload shifts the Frank-Starling curve up and to the left (A to C), which increases SV and at the same time reduces LVEDP.

 Afterload per se does not alter preload; however, preload changes secondarily to changes in afterload.
 Increasing afterload not only reduces stroke volume, but it also increases left ventricular end-diastolic pressure (LVEDP) (i.e., increases preload).
-This occurs because the increase in end-systolic volume is added to the venous return into the ventricle and this increases end-diastolic volume.
+This occurs because the increase in end-systolic volume (residual volume remaining in ventricle after ejection) is added to the venous return into the ventricle and this increases end-diastolic volume.
 This increase in preload activates the Frank-Starling mechanism to partially compensate for the reduction in stroke volume caused by the increase in afterload.